zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 MustangPrice: Find a 90% confidence interval for the population mean price.<br>

 MustangPrice: A dataset with 25 observations on the 3 variables.<br>
-NO, Sample size n = 25 < 30, so this does not strictly meet the conditions.<br>
+NO. Sample size n = 25 < 30, so this does not strictly meet the conditions.<br>

 ### Problem 2
 **If you were to carry out the procedure here, are the conditions for using a theoretical dist’n strictly met, according to our Statistical Formula document?<br>**
 CommuteAtlanta: Test a claim about whether the population mean commute time is less than 30 minutes.<br>

 CommuteAtlanta: A dataset with 500 observations on the 4 variables.<br>
-YES, n = 500 which is greater than or equal to 30.<br>
+YES. n = 500 which is greater than or equal to 30.<br>

 ### Problem 3
 **If you were to carry out the procedure here, are the conditions for using a theoretical dist’n strictly met, according to our Statistical Formula document?<br>**